 “I’ve been getting all the grey nomads coming through, and have even had a bloke through the other day from Denmark, who’s a keeper over there … You get so many people through, and it's just phenomenal.”

-Burdekin Shire Council Deputy Mayor and Home Hill local Max Musumeci said the openings were a clear sign of growing business confidence in the area.
+Burdekin Shire Council Deputy Mayor and Home Hill local Max Musumeci said the recent openings were a clear sign of growing business confidence in the area.

 “I remember when the street was full of thriving businesses, and it was sad to see some shopfronts become vacant over the years,” he said.

-“It creates optimism for the future and reinforces what many of us already know—that Home Hill, and the whole of the Burdekin Shire is a great place to live, work, play, visit and invest.”
+“To now see new businesses opening and investing in the town … creates optimism for the future and reinforces what many of us already know—that Home Hill, and the whole of the Burdekin Shire, is a great place to live, work, play, visit and invest.”